rong118/coding_kendo/data_structures/basic/string.md

 # String

-String is traditionally a sequence of characters, it may allow its elements to be mutated and the length changed, or it may be fixed (after creation).
-A string is generally considered as a data type and is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding.
+In computer science, a string is a sequence of characters, typically used to represent text.
+Strings are a fundamental data type in most programming languages and are often treated as a built-in data structure.

 String may also denote more general arrays or other sequence (or list) data types and structures.

 ## Implementation
+- C++ Example using std::string:
 ```c++
 // c++ Implementation
 #include <string>